h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo_pipeline.rst

 In order to use the MOJO scoring pipeline, Driverless AI license has to be passed to Spark.
 This can be achieved via ``--jars`` argument of the Spark launcher scripts.

-**Note**: In Local Spark mode, please use ``--driver-class-path`` to specify path to the license file.
+**Note**: In Local Spark mode, please use ``--driver-class-path`` to specify the path to the license file.

 We also need Sparkling Water distribution which can be obtained from `H2O Download page <https://www.h2o.ai/download/>`__.
-After we downloaded the Sparkling Water distribution, extract it and go to the extracted directory.
+After we downloaded the Sparkling Water distribution, extract it, and go to the extracted directory.

 Loading and Score the MOJO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~